Cedar Rapids Child Custody Lawyers

 Having legal representation during this time may be vital to protecting your rights, and the team at Arenson Law Group, PC will handle your case with compassion and understanding.
 We have several years of family law experience behind us, and we’ll work with you and the other party to come up with a solution to your Cedar Rapids child custody case that ultimately provides the best scenario for your child.
 Call us today at (319) 363-8199 for a consultation with our legal team.

-How an Attorney May Be Able to Help You in a Custody Battle
+How a Child Custody Attorney May Be Able to Help You in a Custody Battle

-Your attorney will also be prepared in the event the case ends up before a judge and will handle details such as:
+Your child custody attorney will also be prepared in the event the case ends up before a judge and will handle details such as:

 - Assembling character witnesses